-48. Respondent shall be liable to U.S. EPA for stipulated penalties in the amounts set forth in Paragraphs 49 and 50 for failure to comply with the requirements of this Settlement Agreement specified below, unless excused under Section XVIII (Force Majeure).
-"Compliance" by Respondent shall include completion of the activities under this Settlement Agreement or any work plan or other plan approved under this Settlement Agreement within the specified time schedules established by and approved under this Settlement Agreement.
+49. Respondent shall be liable to U.S. EPA for stipulated penalties in the amounts set forth in Paragraphs 50 and 51 for Respondent's failure to comply with the requirements of this Settlement Agreement specified below, unless excused under Section XVIII (Force Majeure).
+"Compliance" by Respondent shall include completion of the activities under this Settlement Agreement or any work plan or other plan approved under this Settlement Agreement identified below in accordance with all applicable requirements of this Settlement Agreement within the specified time schedules established by and approved under this Settlement Agreement.

-49. Stipulated Penalty Amounts - Work.
+50. Stipulated Penalty Amounts - Work.

 a.
-The following stipulated penalties shall accrue per violation per day for any noncompliance identified in Paragraph 49(c) (i), ii, or iii:
+The following stipulated penalties shall accrue per violation per day for any noncompliance identified in Paragraph 50(c) (i), ii, iii or iv: